 The Sankey chart works with the transaction operator.
 When constructing your query, you'll define the edges of the chart's lines; Sumo Logic sorts each transaction type into the correct flow line using the states defined in your query.

-After creating a Flow Diagram, you can hover over any line in the diagram to see additional details between the two states.
+After creating a Flow Diagram, you can hover over any line in the diagram to see additional details between the two states, including loop backs.
 Additionally, you can click a line to run a drill down search on just that data.

 Creating Flow Diagrams